 FUNERAL IN THE RAIN WETUMPKA -- When James Earl Motley was buried here last Nov.
 27, the Rev. C. B. Croskery told the mourners, "It is time to have justice."
 But so far, no one has been punished for Motley's death.
 No one ever signed a warrant in connection with the death, although many people saw it happen.
 Last January, the Elmore County grand jury investigated the case anyway.
 But the jurors refused to indict anyone after Dr. Joseph J. Benson, Elmore County coroner, showed them a certificate listing Motley's death as "accidental."
-The day after the grand jury refused to act, the federal government filed civil rights charges against Harvey Conner, the deputy who arrested Motley the night The first mass meeting in Elmore County history was held the Sunday before Conner's pre-trial hearing, and about 75 Negroes attended his trial in federal court this month.
-On April 12, they heard the familiar words--"not guilty."
+The day after the grand jury refused to act, the federal government filed civil rights charges against Harvey Conner, the deputy who arrested Motley the night of Nov.
+20. The first mass meeting in Elmore County history was held the Sunday before Conner's pre-trial hearing, and about 75 Negroes attended his trial in federal court this month.
+On April 12, they heard the familiar words -- "not guilty."

-MOURNERS AT MOTLEY'S GRAVE Straight Line Many Complaints at Macon CAC Meeting In Meridian BY PATRICIA JAMES MERIDIAN, Miss. -- The Meridian NAACP has asked the city school board to put a "straight-line" zoning plan into effect next fall.
-Under such a plan, school districts would be drawn on geographical lines. without regard to the race of the children involved.
+MOURNERS AT MOTLEY'S GRAVE PAGE FIVE Straight Line Many Complaints at Macon CAC Meeting In Meridian BY PATRICIA JAMES MERIDIAN, Miss. -- The Meridian NAACP has asked the city school board to put a "straight-line" zoning plan into effect next fall.
+Under such a plan, school districts would be drawn on geographical lines, without regard to the race of the children involved.
 The NAACP said it presented a resolution to Archie McDonnell, president of the Meridian school board.
 The resolution said the city's present freedom-of-choice plan has not worked.
 "We know families who made their choice, and had to withdraw their children because of constant pressure, threats of reprisal, and even threats on their lives," said the resolution.
-It said "the Meridian image could be greatly improved in the eyes of the nation" by adoption of the straight-line But William Compton, attorney for the school board, said, "All the petitions in the world don't do any good."
+It said "the Meridian image could be greatly improved in the eyes of the nation" by adoption of the straight-line plan.
+But William Compton, attorney for the school board, said, "All the petitions in the world don't do any good."
 Meridian schools are already under a federal-court order, he said, and "we have no authority to do anything unless the court tells us to."
-Compton said the U.S. Justice Department has asked a federal court to make sure Meridian lives up to the recent decision of the Fifth Circuit U. S. Court of Appeals.
+Compton said the U.S. Justice Department has asked a federal court to make sure Meridian lives up to the recent decision of the Fifth Circuit U.S. Court of Appeals.
 The decision said school boards must draw up desegregation plans that work.
-No date has been set for a hearing on the Justice Department's request, "You might say the schools are being administered by the federal courts," he Radio Station WAPX HAS INSTITUTED The Pastor's Study BROADCAST DAILY MONDAY THRU FRIDAY, 9:00 to 9:15 AM THE PASTOR'S STUDY is a daily devotional prepared under the auspices of and in conjunction with the Montgomery Ministerial Alliance.
-Listen to your favorite minister in Also, for your continuing listening, our GOSPEL PROGRAMS, 4:00 to 6:00 AM and 9:15 to 11:00 AM, and with Gretchen Jenkins from 11:00 AM to 12 Noon, Monday thru Friday.
+No date has been set for a hearing on the Justice Department's request, Compton said.

+"You might say the schools are being administered by the federal courts," he added our Pastor's Study.